Breastfeeding your baby – the first week

 Your baby’s first feed

-Provided everything is as expected at birth, your baby should be immediately placed on your chest or stomach for skin-to-skin contact.
-This helps your baby feel secure and stimulates hormones that help you breastfeed.
-Your midwife will assist you if needed with attaching your baby to the breast for the first feed which should ideally be within one hour of birth.
+Provided everything is as expected at birth, baby should be immediately placed on mum’s chest or stomach for skin-to-skin contact.
+This helps the baby feel secure and stimulates hormones that help with breastfeeding.
+A midwife can assist if needed with attaching the baby to the breast for the first feed which should ideally be within one hour of birth.

 How much to feed?

-In the first 24 hours, your baby only needs a tiny amount of colostrum – just a few millilitres, or the size of a marble – for its tiny stomach.
+In the first 24 hours, babies only need a tiny amount of colostrum – just a few millilitres, or the size of a marble – for its tiny stomach.

 At around three to five days, colostrum will transition into mature breastmilk, becoming less sticky and more of a white/opaque colour.
-As your breasts increase the amount of milk they make, your baby’s tummy will continue to grow.
-By 3-5 days your baby’s tummy will be the size of a golf ball; after 10 days it’s about the size of a chicken egg.
+As the breasts increase the amount of milk they make, the baby’s tummy will continue to grow.
+By 3-5 days the baby’s tummy will be the size of a golf ball; after 10 days it’s about the size of a chicken egg.

-“These small amounts of first milk provide tremendous short- and long-term health benefits for both you and your baby,” Associate Professor Laws says.
+“These small amounts of first milk provide tremendous short- and long-term health benefits for both mother and baby,” Associate Professor Laws says.

 “Even though these are tiny amounts, newborns can take up to an hour to feed – but don’t worry, this gets much quicker with older babies often only taking five or 10 minutes!”